 Be Careful with Water

 Your monstera should never be overwatered.
-Water it only once a week and that also after checking that the top two inches of the soil are dry.
+Water it only once a week and that is also after checking that the top two inches of the soil are dry.
 Wet soil will lead to your monstera “sweating” or worse, root rotting.
 However, when you water the plant, water it abundantly or till the water begins to gather above the soil surface.

 Place in Warm Temperature